invincibleinventor/custom_lainos_repo/README.md

 # lainos_repo
 A Pacman repository for the inclusion of Calamares installer during LainOS ISO build and for packages not included in the Arch Core, Extra, Community, and AUR repositories.

-To use this repo, append this line to pacman.conf:
+To use this repo, append these lines to /etc/pacman.conf:

 [lainos_repo]